top of page

 Night-Fighter Control

 Night-fighter control was initially accomplished by the Nacht Jagd Raum Führer (NJRF).
 A prime example of the evolution of one of these facilities is NJRF 103 at Darmstadt-Grieshein Airfield (Map).
 NRJF 103 operated between July 1942 through June 1944, when it became Jagdfliegerführer (Jafü) Mittel Rhein.
-Located in the support area of the airfield, the NJRF bunker was a rectangular, partially above-ground structure similar to others used by the Luftwaffe.
+Located in the support area of the airfield, the NJRF bunker was a rectangular, partially above-ground structure.
 A U-shaped probable weapons position was on the roof.
-Another building and a possible underground machinery room were nearby (Graphic).
+Another building and a possible underground machinery room were nearby (Graphic 1).

-The bunkers were usually built on established designs, but the one for what was likely NJRF 112 at the East Prussian city of Königsberg (Kaliningrad, Russia) was very different.
+The facility for what was likely NJRF 112 at the East Prussian city of Königsberg (Kaliningrad, Russia) was very different from the others.
 Analysis of imagery from August 1944 revealed NJRF 112 was in a barracks one kilometer southeast of Königsberg Devau Airfield (Graphic) that is still in use as a Russian naval communication facility.
 In 1944 there were at least two bunkers at the facility.
 Bunker 1 --the main building-- was built into a hillside and was well-concealed with vegetation.
 Bunker 2 was a linear structure at the south edge of the complex.
 Some features of NJRF 112 bunker 1 were hard to see in 1944, but what can be seen on recent satellite imagery suggests It was expanded after the war (Graphic).

 Day-Fighter Control

-Also in France, the bunker for Jagabschnittsführer Bretagne at St. Jacques-de-la-Lande Airfield was similar to the one for the one for Jafü 4.
+Also in France, the bunker for Jagabschnittsführer Bretagne at St. Jacques-de-la-Lande Airfield was similar to the one for Jafü 4 (Graphic).
 Coverage from June 1944 shows the camouflaged bunker set in an open area away from support buildings.

-The Luftnachrichten command post Jagdabschnittsführer Hungary was located in the Citadella at Budapest (Graphic).
+The command post Jagdabschnittsführer Hungary located in the Citadella at Budapest and was unique in appearance (Graphic).

 Higher-Echelon Command Posts